“I Feel Like I’m Not Good Enough Sometimes”

 Halfway to school you realize you forgot your backpack, homework, and your folder.
 You’re too afraid to tell, so you keep quiet.
 At school when you tell your teacher what happened, she calls your parents.
 After two minutes, when she’s finished talking to your mom, she hands the phone to you and your mom says, “You’re in big trouble and you’re on punishment.”
 You know exactly what she means — no TV, no computer, no Kindle, and no Xbox.

 This is my life.
-It’s an ongoing battle to conquer Attention Deficit Hyperactivity Disorder (ADHD).
+It’s an ongoing battle to conquer Attention Deficit Hyperactivity Disorder (ADHD or ADD).
 It affects everything.
 In class I try my hardest to stay quiet and be still during carpet time, but my mind urges me to talk.
 No matter what I do to try to stay quiet and focus, I get so agitated and I feel like I have to move.
 It’s like, during math lessons on the carpet, I know I need to learn the math, but I can’t stay still.
 My brain wanders and starts thinking there are way more interesting things that I could be doing.
 I start looking for things to entertain myself.

 My teacher, Ms. Kacy, tries to help me by letting me take energy breaks.
 An energy break is when you get to go walk around the school to get your energy out.
 They help a little, but it doesn’t help with what I missed in class.